waimea-aalee/200-dtd-assessment/Design.md

 ### Proposed Solution

-I decided to make a list to keep track of supplies, it should have where they are and how many, where items can easily be edited, added or removed.
-It should also be catergorised so the tools are seperate to smaller things like screws.
-I think there could be a seperate list of items needing to get so the end user does not forget what they need,
+A website or app that will be easy to keep track of any supplies.

+The end user should be able to:
+- See a list of what they have
+- Easily modify info on stock
+- Add new stock

+And the system should be

+- Easy to use and understand for all IT skills
+- Accessible to all

 -------------------------------------------------